jayliang1234/Amungo/README.md

 3. The Speed of the objects move faster as time goes on
 4. Explosion effect after hitting a target
 5. If your character collides with any object, Press Enter to restart
+6. the current difficulty/level is displayed on the top and it is based off the speed of the incoming objects

 ## Controls/ ALSO displayed in game
 1. <- left